What is a partner ecosystem and why should you want one?

 • Managed service providers.
 These partners provide services that help your customers to implement or manage your technology.
 For instance, website building software Squarespace partners with independent designers who offer to build clients’ websites using the platform.

-2. Marketing partners
+2. Marketing ecosystems

 • Vendor management consultants.
 A vendor management consultant helps businesses to decide on their technology strategy, select their technology vendors and implement those technologies.
 They can be invaluable advocates for B2B technology companies.